okalangkenneth/majestic-dolphin/content/pages/portfolio/project-1.md

   Applying statistics records to assist the marketing efforts of an inspection company in Uganda
 ---
+# **Inspection Statistics.**

-In this projectThe application is built using an API, and Blazor for the front end.
+Inspection Statistics is a backend application built for the staff of an inspection company I worked for in Uganda.
+The application is built using an API, and Blazor for the front end.
 In the system, one can create a record for an inspection, get an overview of the inspection invoices for the different departments.
 The project is based on this tutorial from  [Pluralsight. ](https://app.pluralsight.com/library/courses/architecting-asp-dot-net-core-applications-best-practices/table-of-contents)

 ##### **STACK**